-Financial assets at FVOCI earn interest at fixed rates of 2.75% to 3.74% in 2023 with an original term of 1.5 to 3 years.
-The total interest income earned amounted to P225,064,699 in 2023 in the Company's statement of income.
+Financial assets at FVOCI earn interest at fixed rates ranging from 2.75% to 3.74% in 2024 and 2023 with an original term of 1.5 to 3 years.
+The total interest income earned amounted to P28,824,143 and P225,064,699 in 2024 and 2023, respectively, (nil in 2022), which is presented as part of Interests and discounts account under Income in the Company's statements of income.

-The Company recognized fair value gains on financial assets at FVOCI amounting to P10,123,209 in 2023.
+In 2023, the Company recognized fair value gains on financial assets at FVOCI amounting to P10,123,209.
 The fair values of these financial assets have been determined based on quoted prices in active markets (see Note 5).
+The fair value gains were subsequently transferred to profit or loss upon redemption in 2024.

-In 2023, the Company recognized impairment loss on financial assets at FVOCI amounting to P3,630,406, which is presented as part of Impairment and credit losses account under Operating Costs and Expenses in the 2023 statement of income and is added to the fair value gains on debt instruments at FVOCI under items that are reclassified subsequently to profit or loss in the 2023 statement of comprehensive income.
+In 2023, the Company also recognized impairment loss on financial assets at FVOCI amounting to P3,630,406, which is presented as part of Impairment and credit losses account under Operating Costs and Expenses in the 2023 statement of income and is added to the fair value gains on debt instruments at FVOCI under items that are reclassified subsequently to profit or loss in the 2023 statement of comprehensive income.
+The recognized impairment loss on financial assets at FVOCI amounting to P3,630,406 was reversed upon redemption in 2024, and is presented as part of Reversal of impairment and credit losses - net account under Income in the 2024 statement of income.

-In 2023, the Company reclassified its cash flows from placements and redemptions of UITF from investing activities to operating activities in the 2022 and 2021 statements of cash flows following the change in its business purpose to a holding company in 2022.
+In 2023, the Company reclassified its cash flows from placements and redemptions of UITF from investing activities to operating activities in the 2022 statement of cash flows following the change in its business purpose to a holding company in 2022.